A Human-in-the-Loop Label Error Detection Framework Applied to Arabic-Script HTR Datasets: Conclusion and Future Work

 This work shows that data quality is a major factor in HTR for Arabic-script languages, yet it has received far less attention than model design.
 By combining a carefully configured CRNN with the CER-based scoring used in the CER-HV framework, we revealed a wide range of label and content issues across multiple Arabic-script datasets.
 Cleaning these errors improved evaluation results in every case, confirming that part of the difficulty reported in Arabic-script HTR stems from inconsistent or noisy labels rather than from script complexity alone.
 Importantly, CER-HV represents a task-specific reformulation of learning-dynamics-based noise detection that makes such approaches viable for CTC-based text recognition.

 The results also demonstrate that a well-configured CRNN can achieve state-of-the-art performance on several datasets without synthetic data or Transformer attention.
 This highlights the importance of strong baselines and shows that deeper or more complex models are not always required to reach competitive accuracy.
-For example, on KHATT the CRNN achieves a CER of 8.45\%, matching or surpassing recent, more complex systems, while on the historical Muharaf dataset it improves substantially over the published baseline when evaluated on the public split.
+For example, on KHATT the CRNN achieves a CER of 8.46\%, matching or surpassing recent, more complex systems, while on the historical Muharaf dataset it achieves a clear improvement over the published baseline when evaluated on the public split.

-The effectiveness of the human-in-the-loop component in CER-HV is closely tied to the characteristics of handwritten text recognition.
+The effectiveness of the human-in-the-loop component in CER-HV is closely tied to the characteristics of HTR.
 In CTC-based models, loss values are an indirect and often unreliable indicator of label correctness, whereas CER directly reflects transcription quality and is immediately interpretable by human reviewers.
-Because line-level HTR datasets typically contain thousands rather than millions of samples, restricting inspection to a small subset of high-CER samples makes targeted verification feasible and low cost.
-This lightweight process allows obvious structural errors—such as segmentation failures, orientation mistakes, script mismatch, or non-text content—to be identified efficiently without exhaustive manual review.
+Because line-level HTR datasets typically contain thousands rather than millions of samples, restricting inspection to a small subset of high-CER samples makes targeted verification feasible without exhaustive manual review.

 Beyond its use in analyzing existing benchmarks, CER-HV can serve as a practical dataset validation tool.
-Applied during dataset creation or prior to benchmarking, it enables researchers to identify likely mislabeled or out-of-scope samples and verify only a small number of high-risk cases.
-Our findings further highlight that data quality represents a complementary dimension to architectural innovation: when annotation issues dominate, increasing model complexity does not reliably improve performance and may instead reinforce incorrect supervision.

-A limitation of the present study suggests directions for future work.
-First, cleaning was implemented through exclusion of noisy samples rather than correction.
-While this strategy enables a controlled analysis of how label noise affects measured recognition accuracy, it does not exploit the full information contained in the identified samples.
-Different error types would require different remedies, such as pseudo-labeling for transcription errors, dedicated segmentation models for segmentation errors, or automatic rotation strategies for orientation errors.
-The released CER-HV error annotations and trained recognition models provide a practical foundation for active learning and semi-automated correction methods in future research.
+Applied during dataset creation, it provides a practical way to identify likely mislabeled samples.